Animal travel guide

 1. Pets in the cabin (as hand luggage)

-The only pets allowed in the cabin are dogs, cats, household birds and rabbits.
+The only pets allowed are dogs and cats.

 If your pet is travelling in the cabin as hand luggage, please ensure that the animal has enough space in the container (also known as a “soft bag” or “Sherpa bag”) to stand up in its natural position, turn around and lie down.